MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 It's easy and scalable to allocate the Process licenses you've purchased to the environments that need the licenses.
 In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) under capacity, you'll see a new section appears if your organization has purchased the licenses.

 > [!TIP]
-> To learn more about how to allocate the per flow license to an environment in the Power Platform admin center, see [capacity add-ons for Power Apps and Power Automate](../capacity-add-on.md) section.
+> To learn more about how to allocate the Process license to an environment in the Power Platform admin center, see [capacity add-ons for Power Apps and Power Automate](../capacity-add-on.md) section.

 Follow these steps to allocate add-ons to an environment.